 Choose references who can discuss your character and provide a positive evaluation of your academic and professional aptitude.
 A good letter writer will provide new insight and perspective about you.

-Once you save the name and contact information for a reference on the application, a recommendation letter request is automatically generated via e-mail to each of your references, and notification is sent to you via email.
+Once you save the name and contact information for a reference on the application, a recommendation letter request is automatically generated via e-mail to each of your references, and a notification is sent to you via email.
 The request e-mail contains instructions for submitting a letter electronically through a unique link that will attach their letter to your application.
 If your reference does not receive the e-mail, you have the ability to send it again.
 Simply log back into your account, view your application and click the "Resend Request" button.
 You can also change a reference or contact the same way.
+If they are still not receiving your email, please have them add [email protected], and the IP address of 184.108.40.206 to their whitelist.
 It is your responsibility to notify your references of this process.
 TGen does not contact your references until you have submitted your final application.